renatorf0910/webScrapingJava/README.md

 ### How to Run

-1. Clone the repository or download the source code.
-2. Open the terminal (or command prompt on Windows) and navigate to the project folder.
-3. Run the following command to compile the project:
+1. Run the following command to compile the project:

     ```bash
     mvn clean install
     ```

-4. After a successful build, run the program with the command:
+2. After a successful build, run the program with the command:

     ```bash
     mvn exec:java -Dexec.mainClass="com.scraping.App"
     ```

-5. The program will download the PDF files found on the page and compress them into a ZIP file.
+3. The program will download the PDF files found on the page and compress them into a ZIP file.

-### Notes

-- The URL used for scraping is the ANS page: [https://www.gov.br/ans/pt-br/acesso-a-informacao/participacao-da-sociedade/atualizacao-do-rol-de-procedimentos](https://www.gov.br/ans/pt-br/acesso-a-informacao/participacao-da-sociedade/atualizacao-do-rol-de-procedimentos).
-- The PDF files will be downloaded to the `downloads/` directory.
-- After downloading, all PDFs will be compressed into a ZIP file named `compact_pdf.zip`.

----

-### How to Contribute

-1. Fork the repository.
-2. Create a branch for your feature (`git checkout -b my-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Adding new feature'`).
-5. Push to your branch (`git push origin my-feature`).
-6. Create a Pull Request.

----

-### License

-This project is licensed under the [MIT License](LICENSE).